Walt Disney Animation Studios: 1940–1948: New feature films, strike and World War II

-1948–1966: Return of features, Buena Vista, end of shorts, layoffs, and Walt's final years
+1948–1966: Return of feature films, Buena Vista, end of shorts, layoffs and Walt's final years

 In 1948, Disney returned to the production of full-length features with Cinderella, a feature film based on the fairy tale by Charles Perrault.
 At a cost of nearly $3 million, the future of the studio depended upon the success of this film.
 Upon its release in 1950, Cinderella proved to be a box-office success, with the profits from the film's release allowing Disney to carry on producing animated features throughout the 1950s.
 Following its success, production on the in-limbo features Alice in Wonderland, Peter Pan, and Lady and the Tramp was resumed.
 In addition, an ambitious new project, an adaptation of the Brothers Grimm fairy tale "Sleeping Beauty" set to Tchaikovsky's classic score, was begun but took much of the rest of the decade to complete.

 Alice in Wonderland, released in 1951, met with a lukewarm response at the box office and was a sharp critical disappointment in its initial release.
-Peter Pan, released in 1953, on the other hand, was a commercial success and the sixth highest-grossing film of the year.
+Peter Pan, released in 1953, on the other hand, was a commercial success and the fifth highest-grossing film of the year.
 In 1955, Lady and the Tramp was released to higher box office success than any other Disney animated feature since Snow White and the Seven Dwarfs, earning an estimated $6.5 million in rentals at the North American box office in 1955.
 Lady and the Tramp is significant as Disney's first widescreen animated feature, produced in the CinemaScope process, and was the first Disney animated feature to be released by Disney's own distribution company, Buena Vista Distribution.